Cosmetics manufacturers: how to quickly grow a lasting brand

 But not only that, Katana helped Natural Native:

 — Improve production planning to increase fulfillment rate by at least 50% and avoid delays;

 — Implement a more automated inventory management method; and

 — Improve communication between staff to avoid bottlenecks during production.

-Katana smart manufacturing software streamlines the order fulfillment process for cosmetics manufacturers.
+Katana ERP manufacturing software streamlines the order fulfillment process for cosmetics manufacturers.
 That means you can follow your orders from inventory to production and sales, making sure that your customers get their deliveries on time.

 Beauty and cosmetics are heavily on the public’s consciousness.

 D2C brands have swooped in and won consumer’s hearts with influencer marketing and a conscious approach to manufacturing.
 And it certainly doesn’t look like it’s stopping any time soon.